Murgator/gmod-donation-addon-tip4serv/README.md

 ***Before setting up your commands on Tip4serv.com, you should know that command work in your server's console (not ingame as an admin).***

+***Make sure that there is at least 1 player connected on your server when you test the commands, otherwise the commands will not be processed.***

 Here are some commands you can use in the products configuration: [MY PRODUCTS](https://tip4serv.com/dashboard/my-products)

 Add a player to a group (ULX):